shekhargulati/52-technologies-in-2016/02-sbt/README.md

 Once you have successfully installed `sbt` on your machine, create an empty directory somewhere in your file system which we will use for this blog.

 To view the basic information about `sbt`, we can use `about` task.
-The `sbt about` task and its output is shown below.
+The `sbt about` task and its output is shown below:

 ```
 $ sbt about